N.B. work in progress

 You will need an armel toolchain, such as done by following my Installing an Emdebian Cross Compiling Toolchain instructions, before continuing.

-Prepare the kernel tree:
+Prepare the devicetree kernel:

 Select the configuration options you want and compile your kernel: